 Ralph Pagano Opens Naked Crab With Mermaids, Seafood, and Tiki Drinks

-Miami chef and restauranteur Ralph Pagano says his new Fort Lauderdale restaurant, Naked Crab Seafood Kitchen, has one thing no one else in the area offers: mermaids.
+Miami chef and restauranteur Ralph Pagano says his new Fort Lauderdale restaurant, Naked Crab Seafood Kitchen, will have one thing no one else in the area can offer: mermaids.
+"There's a lot of things that make this concept unique, but I don't think anyone else has a tiki, steakhouse, cocktail bar with a live mermaid show," Pagano says.

 Add your comments below